 Campus Ministry and Service

-Faithful to our Catholic heritage, the Center embraces people of all faiths and welcomes the richness that religious diversity brings.
+Faithful to our Catholic heritage, the Office and Campus Ministry and Service embraces students, faculty, staff, alums and community members of all faiths and welcomes the richness that religious diversity brings.

-Witnessing to the Gospel values of Jesus, the Center for Campus Ministry and Community Service offers opportunities for cultivating the spiritual well-being of the campus community and a commitment to social justice.
+Witnessing to the Gospel values of Jesus, the Office of Campus Ministry and Service offers opportunities for cultivating the spiritual well-being of the campus community and a commitment to social justice.